Judy Fisher

 "I love the creativity involved in designing and producing my own yardage and enjoy the next step of creating wearable pieces from the handwoven fabric."

-I’ve explored the ways of using fiber and fabric since I was a little girl.
-I I’ve had a long love affair with the fiber arts starting when I was seven and learned to weave potholders with loopers on a metal frame.
-Growing up, I tried knitting, embroidery, sewing my own clothes, and quilting.
-However, it was my daughter’s 4-H project -Angora Rabbits- that sparked my interest in spinning and then weaving.
+Judy has explored fiber arts and fabric since she was a little girl, beginning at age seven, learning to weave potholders.
+Growing up, she tried knitting, embroidery, sewing her own clothes, and quilting.
+However, it was her daughter’s 4-H project — Angora Rabbits — that sparked her interest in spinning weaving.

-The rabbits are long gone and so is their yarn, but weaving has been my calling since 1982.
+The rabbits are long gone and so is their yarn, but weaving has been Judy’s calling since 1982.

 Process: